stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 ## 1x Logging (optional)

-For Cluster aggregated logging , SAAP offer one dedicated logging machine.
+If its required, SAAP offer logging subsystem to aggregate all the logs from the SAAP cluster.
 Minimum requirements for logging infrastructure is as follows:
 For high availability consider using three logging nodes.

 |  | vCPU | Memory |